-“Graph as models in life sciences: Machine learning and integrative approaches” is a Fall School (mid-October 2021) supported by Digicosme (Labex) on bioinformatics and statistical/machine learning, with graph as a central theme.
+“Graph as models in life sciences: Machine learning and integrative approaches” is a Fall School (mid-October 2021) supported by the Labex Digicosme on bioinformatics and statistical/machine learning, with graph as a central theme.

 - Simona Coco

-- Sergey Grudinin: Neural networks for protein structure analysis and prediction, CNN/GNN for protein structure and interaction prediction
+- Lecture/Tutorial 3 – Sergei Grudinin: Neural networks (CNN, GNN, …) for protein structure and interaction prediction

 - Flora Jay, CR CNRS, LISN